panunburn/kv/README.md

 * `java -cp kv.jar client.Client <endpoint>?` starts the client given an optional endpoint to any server.

 ## Quick Run
-1. `java -cp kv.jar transaction.Server` starts the global unique id service with the default port `1099`.
+1. `java -cp kv.jar transaction.Server` starts the global transaction service with the default port `1099`.
 2. `java -cp kv.jar server.Server coordinator 1099 1110` starts the coordinator on the current host given the unique id service endpoint `1099` and the port number, `1110`, it will use.
 3. `java -cp kv.jar server.Server replica localhost:1110 1111` starts the replicated server on the current host with port `1111` given the coordinator's endpoint location, `localhost:1110`.
 4. `java -cp kv.jar server.Server replica localhost:1110 1112` starts another replicated server on the current host with port `1112` given the coordinator's endpoint location, `localhost:1110`.